AlmostReliable/almostreliable.github.io/wikis/collection/docs/rlnt-blog/entity-gui-rendering.md

 guiGraphics.disableScissor();
 ```

-Contrary to the `RenderSystem` method, this one takes minimum and maximum positions for `x` and `y` instead of coordinates and
-dimensions.
-Since this method is exposed by the `GuiGraphics` instance and the `GuiGraphics` host the `PoseStack` instance, I assumed
-that the coordinates are in GUI space rather than screen space because the underlying matrix already holds the position of the slot.
+Contrary to the `RenderSystem` method, this one took minimum and maximum positions for `x` and `y` instead of coordinates and dimensions.
+Since this method was exposed by the `GuiGraphics` instance and the `GuiGraphics` hosted the `PoseStack` instance, I assumed that the required positions are in GUI space rather than screen space.

-After applying it to the render method, all my entities vanished.
-Because something like this isn't easy to debug, I wanted to to
-visualize the positions I used by drawing some simple rectangles.
-The `GuiGraphics` offer a simple method for this.
-It also takes
-minimum and maximum positions for `x` and `y`, as well as a color.
+Applying this method in the render method caused all my entities to vanish.
+This system is hard to debug so I tried visualizing the positions I used by drawing simple rectangles.
+The `GuiGraphics` class offered a simple method for this.
+It also expected minimum and maximum positions for `x` and `y`, as well as a color.

 ```java
 guiGraphics.fill(0, 0, SLOT_SIZE, SLOT_SIZE, 0xFFFF_FFFF);